 In amongst the bones, tendons, and ligaments rest bursa sacs that function as cushions to reduce friction and allow your soft tissue to slide easily and comfortably within your knee.
 The bursae are lined with synovial cells that secret a fluid rich in protein and collagen and act as the lubricant between areas in your knee where friction (rubbing) is greatest.

-There are 4 major bursa in your knee including the prepatellar bursa, supra-patellar bursa, infra-patellar bursa, and pes anserine bursa.
+There are 4 major bursae in each knee including the prepatellar bursa, supra-patellar bursa, infra-patellar bursa, and pes anserine bursa.
 With too much friction or pressure on the bursae, they can become irritated and inflamed.
 This is a condition called bursitis.
 Prepatellar bursitis and pes anserine bursitis are the most common types of bursitis pain in the knees.

 Articular Cartilage and Synovial Fluid